-Should coconuts be off the menu?
-Are there valid reasons to avoid coconut oil, meat, milk or water?
 My clients occasionally do see problems with coconuts (and I do too).
-Sometimes it’s the oil and sometimes issues occur with the meat or milk.
+Sometimes it’s the oil and sometimes the meat or milk.

-Self-experimentation is one of the cornerstones of the Paleo lifestyle, and here are 6 reasons to try a coconut-free experiment.
+Self-experimentation is one of the cornerstones of the Paleo/Ancestral lifestyle.
+Here are 6 reasons to try a coconut-free experiment.

 Should you avoid coconut oil if you’re underweight?